Jul 15, 2020

 ACUA operates critical infrastructure that must be protected from the impacts of climate change.
 Our Wastewater Treatment Plant in Atlantic City, NJ, treats an average of 28 million gallons of wastewater every day, which is essential to keeping our local waterways clean.
 To protect the facility during future storm events, ACUA has implemented multiple resiliency projects including the construction of a seawall around the facility, investments in inflatable barriers and portable generators, upgrades to emergency power systems and more.

 ACUA is proud to have established itself as a community leader in protecting the environment through the implementation of green initiatives.
 Energy produced through wind turbines and solar panels is used to operate our wastewater treatment plant.
 We have worked to green our fleet of vehicles by converting our collection trucks to compressed natural gas (CNG), incorporate electric vehicles and installed electric vehicle charging station across our facilities that are open to the public.
-To learn about more of our green initiatives, click here.

 What You Can Do